Animenosekai/EasyGif/README.md

 EasyGif is in constant development and fixes are made on a regular basis (but I also try to add some new features ehe)

+#### If you have any issues, questions, development problem: feel free to ask in the issues section.

 If you want to help us and join me here is a quick guide.

 #### Dependencies